IKIAM-NPLab/Amazonia_Honey/HS_GCMS_Spectral_Deconvolution.md

                         avoid.processing.mz = c(30:69,73:75,147:149))
 ```

-parallel processing
-Adjusts the number of "workers" with the equipped cores of the pc.
+Parallel processing: Adjusts the number of "workers" with the equipped cores of the pc.

 ``` r
 plan(future::multisession,